oroinc/documentation/user/integrations/pre-build/erp/eclipse.rst

 Data Exchange
 -------------

-Depending on your business needs and customization requirements, OroCommerce and Eclipse exchange the following data:
+Depending on your business needs and customization requirements, OroCommerce and Eclipse can exchange a variety of data:

 **Data passed from OroCommerce to Eclipse:**